gpratte/icm-calculator/README.md

 # Independent Chip Model (ICM) Calculator

 <p>For those of you that need an Independent Chip Model (ICM) implementation (mine is written in Java) look no further.
-The code is documented with comments that I hope will explain who it works.</p>
+The code is documented with comments that I hope will explain how it works.</p>

 <p>Read on to learn more...</p>